 Furthermore, we know

-The vectors (yet , 0)T reside in a subspace Vp ℝn whose vectors are orthogonal to en:
+The vectors (yet , 0)T reside in a subspace Vp of the ℝn whose vectors are orthogonal to en:

 This sub-space is a representation of the ℝ(n-1).
 So far, we learned nothing new compared to previous posts.
 But now let us draw conclusions regarding the structure of Q. A quick check of the matrix multiplication shows that condition (9) means